rei/rei-cedar-docs/docs/foundation/typography/README.md

 - Best used for big moments, headings, titles, or subheadings
 - Specifications are available for default (Roboto or sans type styles) and editorial (Sentinel or serif type styles)
 - Avoid using display sizes for long-form content
-- Frequently used by Cedar components for UI text

 #### Default